Cloclo51/food-lookup-demo/README.md

-# Bug
+# About
-**NOTE:** This fork isn't doing anything interesting; it is only being used as a reference in a bug.
+**NOTE:** This fork isn't doing anything interesting; it is only being used as a reference in an issue.

 ## "Simple" repro steps